UNECE/ModernStats_Python/_episodes/07-functions.md

 teaching: 30
 exercises: 0
 questions:
+- "What are functions, and how can I use them in Python?"
 - "How can I define new functions?"
 - "What’s the difference between defining and calling a function?"
 - "What happens when I call a function?"